I'm very pleased to announce that Jeff Bullas is my guest on the 24th session of the Content Champion podcast.

 Plus!
 The PS Question!
 Jeff gives some surprising advice on a strategy you can start using today!

-Alternatively, you’ll find the podcast on iTunes, Stitcher, Zune and the Blackberry network.
+Alternatively, you’ll find the podcast on iTunes, Google Play and SoundCloud

 Thanks for listening, I really appreciate it.
-Please leave a review on iTunes if you like the show 🙂
+Please leave a review on iTunes if you like Jeff’s show 🙂

 Announcer: Welcome to the official podcast at ContentChampion.com.
 Join our heroic quest to discover truly epic content marketing.
 Introducing your host, the Content Champion himself, Loz James.